 While many people who have a mental illness are also capable parents, mental health problems can affect parent-child interactions in a variety of ways.
 For example, parents with depression, when ill, are less able to be affectionate and responsive (Kowalenko et al.1999), and parents who have schizophrenia may have unusual or inappropriate affective responses to their child (Pope 1998).
 In addition, when a parent is affected by a mental illness, the family is at greater risk of experiencing relationship discord, discontinuity of care, poor general parenting skills, social isolation, and poverty and its sequelae, such as poor housing and lack of transport (Kowalenko et al. 1999).
 However, many families in which a parent is affected by mental illness are, or can be supported to parent their children effectively.
 These findings were catalysts for this research project.

-This collaborative study between Flinders University's School of Nursing and Midwifery and the Australian Infant, Child, Adolescent and Family Mental Health Association (AICAFMHA) used both quantitative and qualitative research methods to gather information from registered psychiatric/mental health nurses working in in-patient and community adult mental health settings in South Australia, about their beliefs and practices in relation to assisting their clients, who had enduring mental illness, to address parenting roles and family issues.
+This collaborative study between Flinders University's School of Nursing and Midwifery and Emerging Minds (previously trading as AICAFMHA) used both quantitative and qualitative research methods to gather information from registered psychiatric/mental health nurses working in in-patient and community adult mental health settings in South Australia, about their beliefs and practices in relation to assisting their clients, who had enduring mental illness, to address parenting roles and family issues.
 It also sought to determine the nurses level of factual knowledge and practices related to that knowledge with regard to their statutory obligations pertaining to their clients children.